-But for all the shortcomings of Spiritualists, our States prisons are almost uninhabited by them and our Lunatic Asylums have a much smaller proportionate representation of them than of Church members.
-One large boarding house keeper of New York informed me that she had much less trouble in getting her pay from Spiritualists than from Caurch members, and I notice that people are very glad to get an account against the Religio Philosophical JOURNAL OR the BANNER OF LIGHT OR A. J. Davis & Co., knowing how promptly and surely their pay will come.
-When Spiritualists are slow in meeting just debts, I believe it will be found in most cases that it comes from inability rather than their wish to have it so.
-It is an incontrovertible fact that a majority of our States prison convicts are Church members, and in many cases clergymen, while twenty-six per cent. of the insanity of the inmates of our Lunatic Asylums, are said to be cansed by Religious excitement in our Churches.
-Besides this, in their sympathy for the suffering, and power to build up both mind and body, in their humanity, in their spirit of progress, leading in every grand reform, in their breadth of mind and grasp of the new and magnificent ideas which are revolutionizing and blessing the world, Spiritualists are head and shoulders beyond Church members.
+But for all the shortcomings of Spiritualists, our States prisons are almost uninhabited by them and our Lunatic Asylums have a much smaller proportionate representation of them than of Church members One large boarding house keeper of New York informed me that she had much less trouble in getting her pay from Spiritualists than from Caurch members, and I notice that people are very glad to get an account against the RELIGIO PHILOSOPHICAL JOURNAL OR the BANNER OF LIGHT OR A. J. Davis & Co., knowing how promptly and surely their pay will come.
+When Spiritual lats are slow in meeting just debts, I believe it will be found in most cases that it comes from inability rather than their wish to have it so.
+It is an incontrovertible fact that a majority of our States prison convicts are Church members, and in many cases clergymen, while twenty six per cent. of the insanity of the inmates of our Lunstic Asylums, are said to be cansed by Religious excitement in our Churches.
+Besides this, in their sympathy for the suffering, and power to build up both mind and body, in their humanity, in their spirit of progress, leading in every grand re-form, in their breadth of mind and grasp of the new and magnificent ideas which are revolutionizing and blessing the world, Spiritual-ists are head and shoulders beyond Church members.
 A lady was lately glorifying the Church in my presence.
-"I admit," said I, "that the Church has some very lovely people. and they become lovely because they are spiritualized and made impressible to higher influences, but I consider the Church standard far too low.
-They consider one day in seven eacred, when every hour should be spent for a high purpose.
-They consider Church edifices holy, and a certain country in Asia the "Holy Land," whereas the whole universe of God is divine.
-They consider God's truth to be found mainly in one book, although the whole world and millions of suns and systems are fiashing forth his glorious revelations for our instruction and ennoblement.
-For this reason I consider their conceptions too narrow, and their standard too low."
+"I admit," said I, "that the Church has some very lovely people, and they become lovely because they are spir-itualized and made impressible to higher influences, but I consider the Church standard far too low.
+They consider one day in seven satoo low.
+They consider one day in seven as-cred, when every hour should be spent for a high purpose.
+They consider Church edifi-ces hely, and a certain country in Asia the "Holy Land," whereas the whole universe of God is divine.
+They consider God's truth to be found mainly in one book, although the whole world and millions of suns and systems for flashing forth his algoritoms revelations for are flashing forth his glorious revelations for our instruction and ennoblement.
+For this reason I consider their conceptions foo narrow, and their standard too low."

-KATIE KING
+KATIE KING.